YatterOfficial/Yatter.Invigoration/README.md

 MechanicActor mechanicalActed = await Invigorator.ActAsync<WorkTicket,MechanicActor>(
                                 await Invigorator.ActAsync<Car,CarActor>(carActor));
 ```
+Note that the signature implies that there MUST be an MechanicActor avaip;able to the second invigorator, in the output of the first!

-Given that the above could be further nested, it is easy to see the benefits of chaining the IsSuccess and Message, for example:
+Of course, the above could be further nested - with the same outputs inferred by the signature - so it is easy to also see the benefits of chaining the IsSuccess and Message properties, of each.

+For example:

 ```
 BillingActor billingActed = Invigorator.ActAsync<PrePaymentAuthorization,BillingActor>(